Ltspringthorpe/Auction-Mogul-Proposal/docs/timeline.md

 ### Week 2
 - Styling and CSS
+- More CSS
+- Oh god there is so much CSS

 ## Future Features
 - Gets list of pets/mounts/recipes that your character doesn't know and adds them to the watchlist